-There are a few research directions that merit further explorations.
-First, it is interesting to investigate the ride-sourcing market coupled with public transit systems, and design suitable regulatory schemes to enhance the complementary effects between ride-sourcing services and public transit services and avoid their substituting effects.
-Second, we may design some incentive schemes, e.g., subsidizing trips on off-peak hours or trips from/to transit stations, together with regulatory schemes, to enhance social welfare over space and over time.
-Third, empirical and simulation studies are desired for validating the theoretical results developed so far and obtaining additional managerial insights.
+Several research directions merit further explorations.
+To name a few, (1) it is interesting to investigate the ride-sourcing market coupled with public transit systems, and design suitable regulatory schemes to enhance the complementary effects between ride-sourcing services and public transit services and avoid their substituting effects; (2) we may design some incentive schemes, e.g., subsidizing trips on off-peak hours or trips from/to transit stations, together with regulatory schemes, to enhance social welfare over space and over time; (3) it is also of immerse interest to examine the effects of different regulatory schemes in ride-sourcing markets with multiple platforms competing with each other; (4) it is important to examine the ride-sourcing markets under non-stationary and dynamic environments with stochasticity, and to design appropriate dynamic control strategies to avoid system failure, such as hyper-congested flow regimes; (5) the current model assumes the background traffic is exogenously given, but demand for ride-sourcng services may influence background traffic since some people may switch from using ride-sourcing services to purchasing their own cars.
+In the future, one may consider riders’ choices among driving alone (contributing to background traffic), taking public transits, and hailing on-demand rides, in equilibrium models.

 Reference

+Angrist, J.D., Caldwell, S., Hall, J.V., 2017.
+Uber vs. Taxi: A Driver’s Eye View (No. w23891).National Bureau of Economic Research.